When changetip.com meets MANUFACTURING JOURNALISM™

 Let's assume you've started to build a body of epic content (maybe that's the new buzzword for quality) and distribute and promote it properly as John Jantsch (@DuctTape) suggests in his article here.

-And then let's assume that you're moving beyond simple incremental improvement in content marketing by transitioning toward a MANUFACTURING JOURNALISM™ model.
+And then let's assume that you're moving beyond simple incremental improvement in content marketing by transitioning toward a MANUFACTURING JOURNALISM™ model and awareness and comfort with the fact that you're actually building a media company.
+Suddenly you're aware that there must be a profit orientation of your new media ownership.

 At that point your content will deliver results ranging from vanilla to extraordinary: